daniperez/rework/README.md

 # Description
 Creates a PDF/EPUB out of [https://rework.withgoogle.com](https://rework.withgoogle.com)

+# Releases

+You can find the last release [here](https://github.com/daniperez/rework/releases).

 # Disclaimer

 The content processed by this tool belongs to Google Inc. and it is governed by [these terms](https://rework.withgoogle.com/terms/).